tberg12/ocular/README.md

 * `-numDocsToSkip`: Number of training documents (pages) to skip over, counting alphabetically.
 Useful, in combination with -numDocs, if you want to break a directory of documents into several chunks without having to actually create separate directories.
 Default: 0

-* `-lmPath`: Path to the input language model file.
-Required.

-* `-initFontPath`: Path of the input font file.
-Required.
+* `-extractedLinesPath`: Path of the directory where the line-extraction images should be read/written.
+If the line files exist here, they will be used; if not, they will be extracted and then written here.
+Useful if: 1) you plan to run Ocular on the same documents multiple times and you want to save some time by not re-extracting the lines, or 2) you use an alternate line extractor (such as Tesseract) to pre-process the document.
+If ignored, the document will simply be read from the original document image file, and no line images will be written.
+Default: Don't read or write line image files.

+##### Font Learning Options

-* `-learnFont`: Whether to learn the font from the input documents and write the font to a file.
+* `-trainFont`: Should the font be retrained based on the input documents?
 Default: false

+* `-outputFontPath`: Path to write the learned font file to.
+Required if learnFont is set to true, otherwise ignored.

 * `-numEMIters`: Number of iterations of EM to use for font learning.
 (Only relevant if learnFont is set to true.)
 Default: 3

 * `-updateBatchSize`: Number of documents to process for each parameter update.
 (Only relevant if learnFont is set to true.)
 This is useful if you are transcribing a large number of documents, and want to have Ocular slowly improve the model as it goes, which you would achieve with trainFont=true and numEMIter=1 (though this could also be achieved by simply running a series of smaller font training jobs each with numEMIter=1, which each subsequent job uses the model output by the previous).
 Default is to update only after each full pass over the document set.